oliabhi/sub-domain-Finder/README.md

 # Sub-domain-finder
-Script takes domain, subdomain meta list , process threads as input, finds sub-domains.
+-----> Script takes domain, subdomain meta list , process threads as input, finds sub-domains.

-No of threads can be monitored using Htop.
+No of threads can be monitored using Htop utility.

-HTOP installation ( #CENTOS ) :
+-----> HTOP installation ( #CENTOS ) :

 --- yum install epel-release   [CentOS 8]